jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 Bugs inevitably happen - none of us is running EVERY conceivable setup - but hopefully the install process can be made smoother through the following tips:

 - If you have recently upgraded your Mac OS version or Xcode, read [this section](#common-upgrade-issues).
 - Upgrade your OS X to the latest patch version.
-So if you are on `10.7.0`, upgrade to `10.7.4` etc.
+So if you are on `10.9.0`, upgrade to `10.9.2` etc.
 - Ensure Xcode is installed and up to date.
 - Run `brew update`.
 If you tapped an old version of `homebrew-php` or have an old brew installation, this may cause some installation issues.
 - Run `brew upgrade`.
 This will upgrade all installed formulae.
 Sometimes an old version of a formula is installed and this breaks our dependency management.
-Unfortunately, there is currently no way to force homebrew to upgrade only those we depend upon.
+Unfortunately, there is currently no way to force Homebrew to upgrade only those we depend upon.
 This is a possible fix for those with `libxml` related compilation issues.
-- If `brew doctor` complains about `Error: Failed to import: homebrew-php-requirement` or similar, you can find broken php requirement files using `find $(brew --prefix)/Library/Formula -type l -name "*requirement.rb"`.
+- If `brew doctor` complains about `Error: Failed to import: homebrew-php-requirement` or similar, you can find broken PHP requirement files using `find $(brew --prefix)/Library/Formula -type l -name "*requirement.rb"`.
 Run this with the `-delete` flag if you are sure the results of the find contain only the files producing import failures.
 You can also remove them manually.
 - If you upgraded to Mavericks 10.9.x, please also upgrade to the latest Xcode, 5.0.1 and make sure you re-install Command Line Tools: `xcode-select --install`
 - On Mavericks 10.9.x, if  `xcode-select --install` displays the error message `Can't install the software because it is not currently available from the Software Update server.`, download Command Line Tools from [Apple Developer]( https://developer.apple.com/downloads/index.action?name=Command%20Line%20Tools).
 ![Xcode 5 command line tool installation](http://i.imgur.com/BKde0XJ.jpg)